rbricheno/TTN-environment-monitor/README.md

 Now, you need to wire the BME280 to the Arduino shield.
 Please see image and diagram below.

 This program should return 3 values (Temperature, Humidity and Pressure) into the serial monitor which can be accessed by Ctrl+Shift+M. Just be wary that some shields work at faster speed, so the baud rate must be changed.

+## Sending BME280 data into The Things Network

 The next step is to send the BME 280 data to TTN in Cayenne format.
 This is done through this code: